RoboticAgents/course-information/community_guidelines.md

 # Community Guidelines

-## Course community guidelines to govern interactions in CMPSC 311 Fall 2022
+## Course community guidelines to govern interactions in Robotic Agents

-## Deadline: September 6 at 9:30am

-## Activity grade: all students must make a contribution (e.g. commit) to receive credit

 ### Interactions in class and lab
  - Ensure your actions and language create a welcoming environment.